Get the Tata Capital App to apply for Loans & manage your account. Download Now

 The new tax regime is the default for taxpayers.
 However, you can still opt for the old tax regime if the deductions and exemptions claimed under it benefit you more in cutting down on tax liabilities.

-While the income tax rate for salary above 30 lakhs is the same in the old and new regimes, you can use the exemptions and deductions you are eligible for to maximise tax savings.
+While the income tax rate for a salary above 30 lakh is the same in the old and new regimes, you can use the exemptions and deductions you are eligible for to maximize tax savings.

-If you earn Rs.
-30 lakhs salary or more, you do not have to pay taxes on your total income.
+If you earn a Rs.
+30 lakh salary or more, you do not have to pay taxes on your total income.
 Your annual salary minus tax exemptions is your actual taxable salary income, while your taxable salary income minus tax deductions is your net taxable income.

 After applying exemptions and deductions to your total salary, you only have to pay taxes on the amount left.
-Thus, maximising tax deductions and exemptions is key to saving tax on 30 lakh salary.
+Thus, maximizing tax deductions and exemptions is key to saving tax on a 30 lakh salary in India.

 The following best practices can help you determine how to save tax on salary income of Rs.
-30 lakhs:
+30 lakh:

 1. Make full use of deduction under Section 80C by investing in tax-saving instruments such as the National Savings Certificate (NSC), Equity Linked Savings Scheme (ELSS), Public Provident Fund (PPF), and Employee Provident Fund (EPF).